jctan/aws_design_performance_scalability/README.md

-# Cloud Developer ND Course 2: Design for Performance and Scalability
+# Cloud Developer ND: Design for Performance and Scalability

 ---

-## Project  Instructions

 ### Exercise 1